 3. Pursuant to Section 105 of the Companies Act, 2013 and rules made thereunder, any member of a company entitled to attend and vote at a meeting of the company shall be entitled to appoint another person as a proxy to attend and vote at the meeting on his behalf and the proxy need not be a Member of the Company.
-Since this AGM is being held through VC / OAVM pursuant to the MCA Circulars read with Circular No. SEBI/HO/CFD/ CMD1/CIR/P/2020/79 dated 12th May, 2020 ("said circulars") issued by the Securities and Exchange Board of India ("SEBI"), physical attendance of Members has been dispensed with.
-Accordingly, THE FACILITY TO APPOINT A PROXY TO ATTEND AND CAST VOTE
+Since this AGM is being held through VC / OAVM pursuant to the MCA Circulars read with SEBI Circulars physical attendance of Members has been dispensed with.
+Accordingly, THE FACILITY TO APPOINT A PROXY TO ATTEND AND CAST VOTE ON BEHALF OF THE SHAREHOLDER WILL NOT BE AVAILABLE FOR THIS AGM and hence the Proxy Form, Attendance Slip and Route map of AGM are not annexed to this Notice.